Versioned Python nodes Local or remote runs Run history and artifacts

 Data and ML teams

-Turn preprocessing, scoring, validation, reports, and model utilities into reusable execution nodes with reproducible environments.
+Turn preprocessing, scoring, validation, reports, and model utilities into reusable Functions and Pipelines with reproducible environments - shared, not copy-pasted.

 Platform teams

-Give developers self-service access to trusted internal Python capabilities without rebuilding orchestration for every project.
+Give developers self-service access to trusted libraries and launch-only machines without rebuilding orchestration for every project.

 Automation teams

-Reuse document processing, scraping, analytics, and operational scripts across clients, repos, and workers safely.
+Reuse document processing, analytics, and operational scripts across clients, repos, and workers - with narrow external execution tokens when a service needs access.

 Security model

 Not random code execution.
-A private control plane for trusted code.
+A private registry for trusted code.

-splime is designed around explicit ownership, scoped access, private worker boundaries, and auditable run history.
-The server orchestrates; your workers execute.
+splime runs code you publish on purpose, on machines you control.
+It is built around explicit ownership, scoped access, private worker boundaries, and an auditable run history.
+The server coordinates; your private workers execute the code.

-Scoped tokens and delegated access User, machine, and sub-token scopes map to real backend permissions.
+Scoped tokens and grants Team grants, delegated machine access, and external execution tokens map to backend permissions.

 Private beta

-Bring one painful internal function.
+Bring one painful internal Function or Pipeline.
 Make it portable.

-The fastest way to understand splime is to publish a real function from an old project, run it on a different machine, and get a clean result back without copying code.
+The fastest way to understand splime is to publish a real callable from an old project, run it on a different machine, and get a clean result back without copying code. splime is an early private beta - see exactly what works today on the status page.